Racial discrimination is:

 - which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing,

 - of any human right or fundamental freedom in the political, economic, social, cultural or any other field of public life

 Racial discrimination is unlawful under the Racial Discrimination Act 1975 (Cth).

-Discrimination on the grounds of race, colour and national or ethnic origin in employment, joining trade unions, housing, access to places and goods and services and in advertising, is illegal under the Racial Discrimination Act 1975 (Cth) (s9).
-A number of provisions of the Racial Discrimination Act are of particular importance to Aborigines.
-The Act specifically protects ‘special measures’ by governments designed to enable victims of discrimination to overcome its effects (s8).
-Laws which are discriminatory, either on their face or in effect, are also unlawful under the equality before the law provisions of the Act (s10).
+A number of provisions of the Racial Discrimination Act are of particular importance to Indigenous Australians.
+The Act specifically protects ‘special measures’ by governments designed to enable victims of discrimination to overcome its effects.
+Laws which are discriminatory, either on their face or in effect, are also unlawful if they impact on equality before the law.

-The meaning of ‘special measures’ has been much debated in the context of the Howard Government’s Northern Territory National Emergency Response Act 2007 (Cth) which specifically exempted the operation of the Racial Discrimination Act 1975 in order to implement overtly racist control measures under the guise of protecting children from sexual abuse.
-There has been some discussion on the possible implications for Tasmania of the activities of the federal government in the Northern Territory.
+The meaning of ‘special measures’ was debated in the context of the Howard Government’s Northern Territory National Emergency Response Act 2007 (Cth) which specifically exempted the operation of the Racial Discrimination Act in order to implement overtly racist control measures under the guise of protecting children from sexual abuse.